UofT-DSI/deep_learning/README.md

 ## Grading Scheme

-The grading for this course is based on two components: assignments and class participation, including the completion of Jupyter notebooks.
+The grading for this module is based on two components: assignments and class participation, including the completion of Jupyter notebooks.
 The grading scheme is as follows:

 | Assessment       | Number | Individual Weight | Cumulative Weight |
 |------------------|--------|-------------------|-------------------|